Cataract Surgery

 But even beyond restored vision, the selection of a premium lens in conjunction with cataract surgery offers you the opportunity for improved vision and reduced dependency on glasses, contacts and even reading glasses!
 Ready to learn more?

-SCHEDULE CATARACT EVALUATION
+SCHEDULE CATARACT EVALUATIONCataract Surgery FAQ

 A cataract is a clouding of the eye’s natural lens that occurs as you age.
 This cloudiness blocks and distorts light passing through the eye, making your vision cloudy and blurry.
 Over time, the cataract will grow larger and cloud more of the lens.